Updated 07 Jun 2026

 Informational only, not financial advice.
 Process details below are current as of Q2 2026 based on MAS, CPF, and bank documentation.
 Fees change; verify on your bank’s CPFIS schedule before applying.

-Using CPF OA to buy T-bills is one of the most popular retail moves in Singapore.
-The case is simple: if T-bill yields are above 2.5%, you earn more than OA’s floor.
-But the fees, timing, and dead-money gotchas eat into that gain — sometimes enough to wipe it out.
+Using CPF OA to buy T-bills is a common retail move in Singapore.
+The mechanics: when a T-bill’s cut-off yield is above OA’s 2.5% floor, the gross yield is higher — but fees, timing, and a dead-money gap eat into that difference, sometimes erasing it.
 Here’s the full picture.

 What you need